Reidforbus/booker/README.md

 #### Starting the project

-To test this project you need to have at least Python3 and Postgresql installed.
+To test this project you need to have Python3 and Postgresql installed.

 1. Clone the repo to your machine.
     ```bash